 1. Upwork – Best for fast hiring and broad talent

-Huge global pool of business plan writers
+Largest talent pool for business plan writers

 2. Guru – Best for collaboration and project workflows